SPOT, Mt. SAC's Certification for Online Teaching!

 SPOT certification is a requirement for all Mt.
 SAC instructors who wish to teach Distance Learning (online or hybrid) courses.

-- Must have and use a Mt.
+- To begin SPOT, you must have and use a Mt.
 SAC email account.

 To Register for SPOT:

 - Fill out the SPOT Registration Form (Please only complete this form once).
 Note: This form is also available within the SPOT course card in POD Connect.

 - You should receive getting-started instructions within 72 hours (not counting weekends).
 If not, please contact Sandra Weatherilt (firstname.lastname@example.org).

 Your enrollment in SPOT will include three elements:

 - You will be enrolled as a student in the course "Skills & Pedagogy for Online Teaching (SPOT)" - where you will read and submit all tasks.

 - You will be enrolled as an instructor in your own personal Canvas course with "SPOT" in the title.
 This course shell is where you will create tasks and communicate with your SPOT verifier during the SPOT course.